 How do you get your company to see the value of Allbound?
 Here, we’ll explain how to get your executives on board with a partner relationship management (PRM) purchase.

-Working in the channel, the chances are, you’re the most educated on channel partner programs and how fruitful they can be for the company.
-You may find yourself getting push back from the company for a few different reasons:
+Working in the channel, chances are that you’re the most educated on channel partner programs and how fruitful they can be.
+You may find yourself getting pushback from the company for a few different reasons:

-1. At times it may require a little more education for executives that don’t work within the channel program.
-Therefore they may be unfamiliar with the value of PRM.
-Each one of those decision-makers has their own goals and there may be multiple goals within an organization.
+1. Because some executives don’t work within the channel program, they may not immediately recognize the value of PRM.
+Each one of those decision-makers has their own goals that hold their attention.

 2. There are multiple decision-makers involved.

-3. Given all of that, adding a PRM might get a knee jerk response until you show them the data on what goals will be achieved with PRM.
+3. Given all of that, adding a PRM might get a knee-jerk, negative response until you show them the data on what goals will be achieved with PRM.

 Here is a typical process on how to create a case for PRM:

-- Look hard at the company metrics, your channel goals and the PRM benefits to see how to create this case for PRM.
+- Look hard at the company metrics, your channel goals, and the measurable benefits to see how to create this case for a PRM tool.

 - Document all of this into a standard business case